GarpozMaster/Garpoz_Reptile/README.md

 ## 🔧 Configure

-Edit the file `minimal_net_server.c` to set your port and password:
+Edit the file `Garpoz_Reptile.c` to set your port and password:

 ```c
 #define PORT 9999